Finnikin of the Rock: Plot

+Finnikin of the Rock is the son of Trevanion, the captain of the royal guard of Lumatere.
+But, Finnikin and his guardian, Sir Topher, have not been home to Lumatere for ten years.
+Not since the days before the royal family's' murder, which put a curse on the whole of Lumatere, exiling all Lumatereans outside of the kingdom, and trapping the ones within.
+But then, Finnikin is summoned to the Largrami Cloister in Sendecane to meet Evanjalin, a young woman with an incredible claim: the heir to the throne of Lumatere, Prince Balthazar is alive.

-Finnikin, Sir Topher and Evanjalin start travelling to Sorel, Finnikin reluctantly.
+Finnikin, Sir Topher and Evanjalin start traveling to Sorel, Finnikin reluctantly.
 Sir Topher tells Evanjalin the story of the Five Days of Unspeakable.
-Later, they travel to a town in Sarnak.
+They journey to a town in Sarnak.
 Finnikin and Evanjalin go to the market to buy food.
-A boy thief steals Evanjalin's ruby ring.
+A thief steals Evanjalin's ruby ring.
 Evanjalin runs after the thief.
 She chases him into an alleyway but there are four men there.
 Finnikin comes and they both start fighting the men.

-Evanjalin and Finnikin fight the men, then steal a horse and ride to Sir Topher.
+Evanjalin and Finnikin fight the men, steal a horse, and ride to Sir Topher.
 They see the thief again and Finnikin brings him to their camp.
 In the following days, the group reaches Charyn.
 They come to an exile camp and a man tells them that Lord August wants Finnikin and Sir Topher to travel to Belegonia.
 At Belegonia, Finnikin and Sir Topher ask Lord August to ask the Belegonian king to spare a piece of land for the Lumateran exiles.

 Lord August says that he will only help them if they provide him with information that the king doesn't already know.
-Evanjalin tells him that Charyn wanted to take over Lumatere, which was between Charyn and Belegonia, so that it could take over Belegonia.
+Evanjalin tells him that Charyn wanted to take over Lumatere, which was between Charyn and Belegonia so that it could take over Belegonia.
 The group takes a ship to Sorel and they reach there.
 They talk but then soldiers come and Evanjalin says that Finnikin is pretending to be Balthazar.
 Finnikin is arrested.

 In the Sorel mines, Trevanion is visited by Evanjalin who tells him that Finnikin is also in the mines.
 Finnikin sees his father again, Trevanion.
 Together they make a plan to escape.
 Meanwhile, Evanjalin and Sir Topher find out that their horse has been stolen.
 They see it in the market and Evanjalin trades the thief for it.
 Finnikin and his father fight the guards and manage to get out of the mines.
-They reach Evanjalin and Sir Topher but Trevanion does not trust Evanjalin.
+They reach Evanjalin and Sir Topher, but Finnikin's father doubts their loyalty.